Giftbit/Lightrail-API-V2-Docs/apiary-sources/data-structures/TransactionStep.md

 ## InternalTransactionStep (TransactionStep)
 + rail (string) - `internal`
 + id (string) - the ID of the internal value transacted with.
-+ balance (Delta) - The balance before, after and net change of the internal value.
++ balanceBefore (number) - The balance of the internal value before the Transaction.

-## Delta (object)
-+ before (number) - the balance/uses before the transaction.
-+ after (number) - the balance/uses after the transaction.
++ balanceAfter (number) - The balance of the internal value after the Transaction.
-+ change (number) - the balance/uses change in the transaction.
++ balanceChange (number) - The net change of the balance of the internal value for the Transaction.